buildbot/buildbot/master/docs/developer/data.rst

         It checks the given buildset to see if all of its buildrequests are finished.
         If so, it updates the status of the buildset and send the appropriate messages.

+.. py:class:: buildbot.data.changes.BuilderResourceType

+    .. py:method:: updateBuilderList(masterid, builderNames)

+        :param integer masterid: this master's master ID
+        :param list builderNames: list of names of currently-configured builders (unicode strings)
+        :returns: Deferred

+        Record the given builders as the currently-configured set of builders on this master.
+        Masters should call this every time the list of configured builders changes.

 Links
 .....